 Original Saltwater Fly Patterns

 Every tyer has a style.
-Some develop theirs all on their own, but most – myself included – develop a style based on what others have done and follow the paths that others have taken till they fully establish their own personal brand of tying and pattern creation.
-For me it was – without question – Jack Gartside and Bob Popovics, two of the most prolific fly creators of our time.
-We are lucky to have had them fishing among us in this lifetime.
+Some develop theirs all on their own, but most – myself included – develop a style based on what others have done and follow the paths that others have taken ’till they establish their own personal brand of tying and pattern creation.
+Glancing over my original patterns, it’s apparent how influential Jack Gartside has been with my concepts and designs.
+Jack is clearly among the most outstanding pattern creators of our time and I am very glad (and lucky) to have had him as a mentor and friend.

 I began fly tying not as a hobby or means to kill time as a young adult, Instead, for me it was an urgent exploration (and need) soon after I had embarked on saltwater fly fishing.
 I say “urgent” as at that time we were at the early stages of mainstream bonito and false albacore fishing and there was lots of work to be done at the vise to support that burgeoning chapter of the sport.
 At that same time I was feverishly discovering and deciphering the sport we today call sight-fishing for striped bass – it was the proverbial “blank piece of paper” when I dug into it.
 A lucky way to begin fly tying, as I see it – the sky was the limit and creativity was a necessity.
 Do I ever follow prescription and tie mainstream patterns?
 Of course . . . but the demand for thinking out of the box and free-flowing creativity in my early development forever shaped my approach to continuously explore new materials, techniques, and pattern styles.
 I encourage all new tyers to boldly do the same.

-A note regarding disclosure of new fly patterns: I will not publish or demonstrate a pattern until it has been amply tested in the field, modified as required, and proven to be an effective, quality design.
+Disclosure of new fly patterns: I will not publish or demonstrate a pattern until it has been amply tested in the field, modified as required, and proven to be an effective, quality design.
 This can take (and has with certain patterns) years.
 Sometimes a fly concept just doesn’t work for whatever reasons and the idea is abandoned.
 I’ve had more than a few of those.
-The fly patterns presented on this page have “passed the test” – they’re all based on the five considerations noted below and have proven to be consistently consistent on the water for many years.
+The fly patterns presented on this page have “passed the test” – they’re all based on the five considerations noted below and have proven to be consistently consistent on the water for years.

 Magic Squid (1995)